First Steps for a New Website

 One last note about content – think beyond just the written word.
 With SEO, it can be easy to focus on the words on the page but keep in mind images and other forms of media as well.
 Make sure your images are sized correctly for websites.
 Keep the total size of images on the page to 3 MB or less for optimal page loading.
 But there’s so much more to it.
 Consider adding video content, audio, or whatever forms of multimedia you can.
 Everyone consumes content differently.
 The more methods you utilize to get your content to your audiences, the more ways you have to connect.

-- Please pay attention to title tags: They should be about 70 characters in length and contain the keyword that is the priority for the page.
+- Pay attention to title tags: They should be about 70 characters in length and contain the keyword that is the priority for the page.

 - Include meta descriptions: This is an opportunity to describe what’s on the page and speak to the web searcher so they can understand that your page is what they’re looking for.
 Keep this description to about 160 characters and include keywords as close to the front of the sentence as possible.